-These processing operations will only be carried out if you give your express consent via our cookie banner in accordance with Art.
-6(1) lit. a DS-GVO.
+These processing operations are only carried out when explicit consent is given via our cookie banner in accordance with Article 6(1) a) GDPR.

-These processing operations are only carried out if you have given your express consent in accordance with Art.
-6 Para.
-1 lit. a DS-GVO.
+These processing operations are only carried out when explicit consent is given in accordance with Article 6(1) a) GDPR.

-Further data processing will only take place if you have consented to Google linking your internet and app browsing history to your Google Account and using information from your Google Account to personalise the ads you view on the web.
+Additional data processing will only take place if you have consented to Google linking your web and app browsing history to your Google Account and using information from your Google Account to personalise ads you view on the web.
 In this case, if you are logged in to Google while visiting our website, Google will use your data together with Google Analytics data to create and define target group lists for cross-device remarketing.
 For this purpose, your personal data will be temporarily linked by Google with Google Analytics data in order to form target groups.

-Alternatively, you can obtain information on the setting of cookies from the Digital Advertising Alliance at the Internet address www.aboutads.info and make settings in this regard.
+Alternatively, you can obtain information from the Digital Advertising Alliance at the Internet address www.aboutads.info about the setting of cookies and make settings for this.
 Finally, you can set your browser so that you are informed about the setting of cookies and decide individually about their acceptance or exclude the acceptance of cookies for certain cases or in general.
 If you do not accept cookies, the functionality of our website may be limited.

 You can prevent DoubleClick and our website from setting cookies at any time by adjusting your internet browser settings accordingly.
-In addition, cookies that have already been set can be deleted at any time via the internet browser or other software programmes.
+In addition, cookies that have already been set can be deleted at any time via the Internet browser or other software programmes.

-The use of DoubleClick is based on your consent to the aforementioned processing operations (Art.
-6 para.
-1 p.
-1 lit. a) DS-GVO).
+The use of DoubleClick is based on your consent to the stated processing operations (Article 6(1) a) GDPR).

 Our website uses the pixel-counting technology of WiredMinds GmbH (www.wiredminds.de) to analyse visitor behaviour.